7 Advantages of Wide-Awake Hand Surgery

 Wide-awake hand surgery continues to gain in popularity as a treatment option for a number of common hand conditions.
-The technique, known as WALANT (wide-awake local anesthesia, no tourniquet), allows us to perform many procedures in a pain-free manner, without the need for sedation or general anesthesia.
+The technique, known as WALANT (wide-awake local anesthesia, no tourniquet), allows us to perform many procedures in a more comfortable manner, without the need for sedation or general anesthesia.

 How It Works

 The key to wide-awake hand surgery is the use of lidocaine with epinephrine.
 Epinephrine extends the action of lidocaine, a local anesthetic.
 It also acts as a vasoconstrictor to control bleeding, so tourniquets are not required.
 It was once taught that lidocaine with epinephrine should not be utilized in the hand, however multiple well-performed studies have disproved this myth and shown them to be safe.
 Dentists have utilized epinephrine to control bleeding during procedures for decades.